Zeron01/Multiplayer-Turn-based-Arena/readme.txt

     - If you do not want to auto launch the userSim and client, type 'n' for both prompts
         - You can manually launch userSim.py and client.py as long as the server is running

-Testing multiplayer commands:
+    - Use /help once logged in on the server in the client.py window Testing multiplayer commands:
     - To test the /fight command,
         Open another client.py file, create another user,